Houma Indians: 1946 Evangeline League: Gambling scandal

-After the 1946 Championship season, allegations surfaced that Houma and Abbeville players had conspired with gamblers over the outcomes of three playoff games.
-At the October 23, 1946 league meeting, it was alleged that the Houma players conspired with gamblers for Houma to lose the fourth game of the first round of the recent playoffs, lose the first game of the second round, and win the fourth game of the second round.
+After the 1946 championship season, allegations surfaced that Houma and Abbeville players had conspired with gamblers over the outcomes of three playoff games.
+At the October 23, 1946, league meeting, it was alleged that the Houma players conspired with gamblers for Houma to lose the fourth game of the first round of the recent playoffs, lose the first game of the second round, and win the fourth game of the second round.
 After the allegations, Judge W. G. Bramham, President of the National Association of Professional Baseball Leagues, summoned the unnamed accused players to attend a hearing on January 10–11, 1947.
 After interviews and further investigation, five players were put on the ineligible list, meaning they could not play in minor league baseball.
-Houma players William "Bill" Thomas, Leonard Pecou, Alvin Kaiser and Paul Fugit and Don Vettorel of Abbeville were placed on the ineligible list by Branham for their actions.
+Houma players William "Bill" Thomas, Leonard Pecou, Alvin Kaiser and player/manager Paul Fugit along with Don Vettorel of Abbeville were placed on the ineligible list by Branham for their actions.
 Later, Thomas and Pecou appealed and were ultimately restored to eligibility by George Trautman, Bramham's successor after two years.
 On August 22, 1949, both players were reinstated and allowed to immediately to return to the Houma roster.
 After his reinstatement, Thomas would continue his career to set the minor league career records for total games, victories, losses, hits and runs.
 Baseball reference shows his career record as 305–264 over 24 seasons and other sources have his minor league win total at 383.